Webtrends Tracking Code

 Issues which may impact upon the scope of services to be provided (and how much these will cost) are likely to include:

-1. which types of defect or causes of defect (if any) are to be excluded from the maintenance obligation;
+2. which types of defect or causes of defect (if any) are to be excluded from the maintenance obligation?;

-5. response times (or "targets") should be agreed and incorporated in the maintenance agreement as a measure for both parties of whether the supplier's maintenance obligations are being properly discharged;
+6. response times (and where possible resolution times) should be agreed and incorporated in the maintenance agreement as a measure for both parties of whether the supplier's maintenance obligations are being properly discharged.
+This is usually done in the form of service levels which should focus on obtaining acceptable response and resolution (or fix) time commitments and the right to service credits if these are not consistently met;

 Upgrades / technology refresh